 The program is designed around criteria of the Council for the Advancement of Standards in Higher Education (CAS) and with recognized thought of scholars in the various areas of higher education administration.
 Courses and internships in higher education are directed toward the study of administrative and academic operations of colleges and universities.
 Internships may be completed at the University or at one of several cooperating institutions.

-- GRE (less than five years old) with a minimum combined Verbal and Quantitative score of 280 and a 3.5 Analytical Writing score
+- If an applicant's grade point average is between 2.75 and 2.99 completion of the GRE (within the past five years) with a minimum combined Verbal and Quantitative score of 280 and a 3.5 Analytical Writing score is required.

 Applications to the master's degree program in Higher Education Administration are accepted on a rolling basis.